3 ex-cops convicted of rights violations in Floyd killing

 ST. PAUL, Minn.
-(AP) — Three former Minneapolis police officers were convicted Thursday of violating George Floyd’s civil rights.
+(AP) — Three former Minneapolis police officers were convicted Thursday of violating George Floyd’s civil rights, as a federal jury rejected their arguments that inexperience, improper training or the distraction of shouting bystanders excused them from failing to prevent Floyd’s killing.

-Thao and Lane were also charged with failing to intervene to stop Chauvin.

-The videotaped killing sparked protests in Minneapolis that spread around the globe as part of reckoning over racial injustice.
-Chauvin was convicted of murder last year in state court and pleaded guilty in December in the federal case.
+Thao and Kueng were also convicted of failing to intervene to stop Chauvin in the videotaped killing that sparked protests in Minneapolis and around the globe as part of a reckoning over racial injustice.

-Kueng knelt on Floyd’s back, Lane held his legs and Thao kept bystanders back.

-Kueng and Lane both said they deferred to Chauvin as the senior officer at the scene.
-Thao testified that he relied on the other officers to care for Floyd’s medical needs as his attention was elsewhere.
+Lane shook his head and looked at his attorney as his verdict was read, according to a pool report.
+Thao and Kueng showed no visible emotion.

 People are also reading…